-The following interviews are mental health service providers talking about their work with trauma survivors.
+The following interviews are both personal accounts of individuals with mental illness and mental health service providers talking about their work with trauma survivors.
 All interviews highlight the role of strength and resilience in survivor's journeys toward growth and healing.

 Keywords: family physician, general practice, psychotherapy, counseling